ovh/docs/pages/platform/kubernetes-k8s/installing-operator/guide.en-au.md

 ![Operator diagram](images/operator.png)

-In few words an operator offers OPS actions programmatically and avoid repetitive human activities that are devoid of added value.
+In a few words, an operator offers OPS actions programmatically and avoids repetitive human activities that are devoid of added value.
 The tasks that an operator can do are various and can be on resources deployed in Kubernetes (like a Pod) or outside (like a database for example).
 In this guide, we are focusing on resources inside a Kubernetes cluster.

-An operator is based on a [Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) that allows to extend Kubernetes API.
+An operator is based on a [Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) that allow to extend Kubernetes API.<br>
-Thanks to the control loop of Kubernetes the operator maintains the right state of the resources.
+Thanks to the control loop of Kubernetes, the operator maintains the right state of the resources.<br>
-Then, the operator's job is to monitor the state of the internal or external objects that it manages.
+Then the operator's job is to monitor the state of the internal or external objects that it manages.

 An operator can have various capabilities:

-* basic application setup and configuration,
+* basic application setup and configuration
-* upgrade the application (with rollback if needed),
+* upgrade the application (with rollback if needed)
-* backup and recovery if the operator handles a state,
+* backup and recovery if the operator handles a state
-* auto-remediation of the application if a problem occurs,
+* auto-remediation of the application if a problem occurs
-* monitoring and observability for its own metrics,
+* monitoring and observability for its own metrics
 * auto scaling, auto tuning...

 A good summary of the capabilities of an operator can be found on the [operator framework website](https://operatorframework.io/operator-capabilities/).

-As an operator is a custom API in Kubernetes, you need to develop it, thankfully there are frameworks to help you to develop your own operator.
+As an operator is a custom API in Kubernetes, you need to develop it.
+Thankfully there are frameworks to help you to develop your own operator.
 The most important [framework](https://operatorframework.io/operator-capabilities/) allows you to develop an operator with Ansible, Helm and Go.
 Another kind of frameworks exists to use other languages, like Java for instance with the [Java operator SDK](https://github.com/java-operator-sdk/java-operator-sdk).

-As we can see with the below tutorial, the capability of the developed operator depends on the language, for example develop an operator with Helm offers less capabilities (but it's simpler).
+As we can see in the tutorial below, the capability of the developed operator depends on the language.
+For example, developing an operator with Helm offers less capabilities (but it's simpler).

 ## Requirements